LexyZhu/LexyZhu.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+Hi!
+I'm Lexy Zhu, the first year Data Science master student at New York University.

 ## Research Interests